 To set up other conversions besides purchases in Google Analytics, go to the Configure screen.

-There, a table shows you a number of different events that you can track as conversions.
-Simply flip the switch for any event you want to add to your Conversions report.
+There, a table shows you a number of different events that you can track as conversions (key events).
+Simply flip the switch for any event you want to add as Key events to your reports.

-In this example, we’re marking the add_to_cart and generate_lead (which is usually form submission) events as conversions, in addition to the purchase event that’s turned on by default in Google Analytics.
+In this example, we’re marking the contact_us and generate_lead (which is usually form submission) events as key events.

 4. Engagement Time per Page